ybeaz/web-yourails-com/README.md

 # YouRails - Discover AI and People, the New Environment for a Better Life

 YouRails is an open-source React Native chat project for networking people and AI personas.
-The project facilitates the creation of AI personas and the organization of various interaction scenarios easily and naturally.
+The project democratizes AI/ML and related tools with chat UI.
+It facilitates the creation of AI personas and the organization of various interaction scenarios easily and naturally.

 ## App Concept